RubixML/Housing/README.md

 ### Instantiating the Learner
 A Gradient Boosted Machine (GBM) is a type of ensemble estimator that uses [Regression Trees](https://docs.rubixml.com/en/latest/regressors/regression-tree.html) to fix up the errors of a *weak* base learner.
 It does so in an iterative process that involves training a new Regression Tree (called a *booster*) on the error residuals of the predictions given by the previous estimator.
 Thus, GBM produces an additive model whose predictions become more refined as the number of boosters are added.
 The coordination of multiple estimators to act as a single estimator is called *ensemble* learning.

-Next we'll create the estimator instance by instantiating [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) and wrapping it in a [Persistent Model](https://docs.rubixml.com/en/latest/persistent-model.html) meta-estimator so we can save it to make predictions later in another process.
+Next, we'll create the estimator instance by instantiating [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) and wrapping it in a [Persistent Model](https://docs.rubixml.com/en/latest/persistent-model.html) meta-estimator so we can save it to make predictions later in another process.

 ```php
 use Rubix\ML\PersistentModel;